-Absence procedures
+5. Absence procedures

-Parents will be required to contact the school office via telephone before 9.20am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+Parents will be required to contact the school office via telephone before 9:20am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
 Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on the first day that they do not attend school, this will be followed by a spider message if there is no response.
+A member of staff or the local Education Welfare Officer may conduct a home visit if no contact has been made with parents.